 The Association's Housing Services Team had another busy and successful year, particularly as they continued to achieve the majority of internal targets set by the Association.
+A full tenant satisfaction survey was also undertaken in the year with excellent results.

-Here are some of the Team's key achievements for the year ending 31 March 2022:
+Here are some of the Team's key achievements for the year ending 31 March 2023:

-- •15 properties were re-let during the year - •The average time to re-let a property was 4.67 days - •Void loss was 0.06% - •Gross rent arrears were 2.17% - •9 anti-social behaviour complaints were received and resolved in full - •91% of the Association's tenants felt the rent charged represented value for money.
+- •73 properties were re-let during the year - •The average time to re-let a property was 9.3 days - •Void loss was 0.23% - •Gross rent arrears were 2.31% - •9 anti-social behaviour complaints were received and resolved in full - •95% of the Association's tenants were satisfied with the overall service provided by the Association.